AgentEnder/nx/docs/generated/devkit/CreateDependencies.md

 A function which parses files in the workspace to create dependencies in the [ProjectGraph](../../devkit/documents/ProjectGraph)
 Use [validateDependency](../../devkit/documents/validateDependency) to validate dependencies

+** Experimental: ** these APIs may experience breaking changes outside of major versions.

 ##### Parameters

 | Name      | Type                                                                            |